Budget 2022: Nearly $1b to disability sectors and changes to benefits

 KEY POINTS:

-Changes to sole parent benefits will see 6000 to 14,000 more children out of poverty, Prime Minister Jacinda Ardern says.
+Changes to sole parent benefits will get 6000 to 14,000 more children out of poverty, Prime Minister Jacinda Ardern says.

 And nearly $1 billion will go towards the disability support system, including establishing a new Ministry for Disabled Peoples.